 Make your own concoction — the yellow hammer calls for rum, vodka, amaretto, orange juice, pineapple juice and cherries — or stroll on over to the popular water hole that serves them: Gallettes.
-Just make sure you’re drinking water in between each one or you might end up yellow hammered.
+Just make sure you’re drinking water every now and then or you might end up #yellowhammered.

 3. Tailgating on The Quad

 No ticket to the game?
 Don’t sweat it.
 Located in the center of campus across from the stadium, The Quad is the place to be for all tailgating purposes.